What you can see, and what you can't.

 The progression.
 Four levels.

-- Inherited metric set
+- Inherited human metric set

 - Review theatre